TheAlanNix/terraform-aws-asa-ravpn/README.md

 - internal_networks:  The internal networks that should be accessible by RAVPN clients.
 This is used to set up routing and AWS Security Groups.
   - Default: ["10.0.0.0/8", "172.16.0.0/12", "192.168.0.0/16"]
   - Type: List of CIDR networks
 - region:  The AWS Region that you'd like to deploy to.
   - Default: "us-east-1"
   - Type: String
+- smart_account_token:  (Optional) The Smart License Registration Token that you would like to use.
+  - Default: ""
+  - Type: String
-- transit_gateway_id:  The ID of the transit gateway to attach to.
+- transit_gateway_id:  (Optional) The ID of the transit gateway to attach to.
   - Default: ""
   - Type: String
 - vpc_name:  The desired name of the VPC that will be created.